 Teaching the Colorado Academic Standards in mathematics is supported through a wide array of free instructional resources.
 This webpage lists just a few of these resources and will be updated regularly.
-If you are an educator in Colorado and have suggestions for a great free resource please email Mary Pittman.
-For additional opportunities please check Professional Development.
+If you are an educator in Colorado and have suggestions for a great free resource please email Raymond Johnson.

-This page is organized by the following main topics:
+This page is organized by the following topics:

 The Common Core State Standards were built on mathematical progressions.
 This website provides links to narrative documents describing the progression of a mathematical topic across a number of grade levels, informed both by research on children's cognitive development and by the logical structure of mathematics.